exonum/exonum-doc/src/architecture/transactions.md

 according to the transaction specification in the service.

 !!! note "Example"
-    The body of `TxTransfer` transaction type in the sample cryptocurrency service is structured as follows:
+    The body of `TxTransfer` transaction type in the tutorial on creating a service is structured as follows:

     | Field      | Binary format | Binary offset | JSON       |
     |------------|:-------------:|--------------:|:----------:|